wwce/google-cloud-vmseries-builds/blueprints/vmseries-hub-spoke-multi-nic/README.md

 2. On both VM-Series, go to **Monitor → Traffic** to view the east-west traffic.

-3. Enter the filter below into the log search bar.
-This will filter for all traffic between spoke2-vm1 and spoke1-vm1.
+3. Enter the following into the log search bar.
+The filter shows all traffic between spoke2-vm1 and spoke1-vm1.

 ```
 ( addr.src in 10.2.0.10 ) and  ( addr.dst in 10.1.0.10 )